alexdant91/react-cart-sys/README.md

 ## INSTALL

 To install, navigate to the root folder and run `npm install`.
 Then navigate to the api folder using `cd ./api` and run `npm install`.
-Then navigate back to the root folder running `cd ..`.
+Then navigate back to the root folder using `cd ..`.

 ## RUN API AND REACT SERVERS

-Open 2 terminal wondows both on the root folder.
-Run `npm start` from the first one to start react server and run `npm run start:api` for the second one to start api server.
+Open 2 terminal windows, both on the root folder.
+Run `npm start` from the first one to start react server and run `npm run start:api` from the second one to start api server.

 ## API